 Applicants who have priority on welfare grounds and require to move urgently because of a risk to their well-being or health.
 (This includes victims of domestic violence & and hate crimes).

-Applicants who are lacking one or all of these essential facilities - hot water, heating, a kitchen, internal toilet and bathroom.
+Applicants who permanently lack one or all of these essential facilities - hot water, heating, a kitchen, internal toilet and bathroom.

-Applicants who are statutorily overcrowded as defined by Council Environmental Health Department.
+Applicants who are statutorily overcrowded as defined by Private Sector Housing Solutions service.